 The clinic at the Klingenstein Pavilion’s E level, at 1176 Fifth Avenue, serves the needs of perinatal women with Medicaid insurance.
-The program is run by Matthew Dominguez, MD, in collaboration with social work director Laudy Burgos.
+The program is run by Matthew Dominguez, MD, in collaboration with Laudy Burgos, LCSW, Social Work Manager.
 To make an appointment, call 212-241-5947.

 Women who receive their obstetric care at the May Center for Mount Sinai Doctors (located at 5 East 98th Street) are eligible for mental health care via our innovative collaborative care program.